Best AI Tools for Data Analysis & Visualization (2026)

 Key capabilities:

-Best for: Organizations wanting self-service analytics, teams with clean data models, enterprises needing governed search.
+Best for: Organizations wanting self-service analytics at scale, teams with clean governed data models, enterprises needing a search-first analytics experience with strong embedding support.

 Learn more about ThoughtSpot

-9. Databricks with AI Assistant — Best for Machine Learning at Scale
+9. Databricks with Mosaic AI — Best for Machine Learning at Scale

-Best for: Data science teams, organizations with big data, companies building ML models at scale.
+Best for: Data science and ML engineering teams, organizations with petabyte-scale data, companies building and serving production ML models.

 Learn more about Databricks